 Repeat the stationary blending and then stirring until the soap thickens up.
 It will have the consistency of warm custard and will leave a trail on the surface if drizzled from the stick blender.
 When you’re able to see this, pour in the essential oil and dried tea and stir it in well with a spatula.

 Working quickly, pour the soap batter into your mould(s).
 Pop it into the fridge to keep the bars light coloured, inside and out.
 Leave it there for 12 hours or overnight before moving the mould back onto the counter.

-Leave the soap in its mould for 48 hours.
+Leave the soap in its mould for a total of 48 hours.
 After this point, saponification is finished and it’s safe to handle.
-That’s how long it takes for all the Sodium hydroxide (lye) to bond with the oils completely.
+That’s how long it takes for all the sodium hydroxide (lye) to bond with the oils completely.